top of page

 Salt, to taste

-Dry roast all the spices individually on a dry frying pan until they are aromatic and lightly toasted.
-Cool completely and grind to a fine powder in a spice mill.
+Dry roast all the spices individually in a dry frying pan until aromatic and lightly toasted.
+Cool completely, then grind to a fine powder in a spice mill.
 Set aside.

-Add the ground spice paste and turmeric and fry for 10 seconds taking care not to burn the spices. add the fenugreek leaves and toss well coating them in the spices.
-Cook for 4-5minutes until the leaves are very soft.
-Add the salt, rice and lime juice and toss well coating the rice with the gehee and making sure the cooked fenugreek leaves are evenly integrated.
+Add the ground spice paste and turmeric and fry for 10 seconds, careful not to burn the spices.
+Add the fenugreek leaves and toss them well, coating them with spices.
+Cook for 4-5 minutes until the leaves are very soft.
+Add the salt, rice and lime juice and toss well, coating the rice with the ghee and making sure the cooked fenugreek leaves are evenly integrated.

 Serve hot.